 Instead of asking, “Are we compliant?” accounting firm leaders should ask:

-How quickly could we recover from an incident?
+- How quickly could we recover from a security incident?

 Security done right supports reliability, trust, and long-term firm stability.